RobinTail/zod-sockets/README.md

 The previous example illustrated the events dispatching due to or in a context of an incoming event.
-But you can also emit events regardless the incoming ones by setting the `onConnection` property to the argument of `attachSockets()`, which has a similar interface and fires for every connected client:
+But you can also emit events regardless the incoming ones by setting the `onConnection` property to the argument of `attachSockets()`, which has a similar interface except `input` and fires for every connected client:

 ```typescript
 attachSockets({